 Patients Undergoing PRP Therapy in Raleigh See Results

 PRP therapy can sometimes eliminate the need for long-term medication or surgery and improve movement in the area.
 It does not work for everyone though.

 It’s important to note that patients who receive PRP therapy in Raleigh, NC are not “cured” necessarily.
 We are focusing on elevating your body’s healing process, not necessarily regenerating tissue.
-There have been no large studies that show tissue regeneration.
+There are only a few studies that show tissue regeneration.